JetBrains/teamcity-documentation/topics/project.md

 The root project is special in the following ways:
 * it is present by default and cannot be deleted.
-* it is the top\-level project, so it has no parent project.
+* it is the top-level project, so it has no parent project.
 * it can have no build configurations.
-* it does not appear in the user\-level UI and is mostly present as an entity in Administration UI only.
+* it does not appear in the user-level UI and is mostly present as an entity in Administration UI only.

  __  __